ajSeadler/ajSeadler/README.md

 ## **About Me**
 Hi!
 My name is Anthony but most people call me AJ.
 My journey in the world of coding has been driven by curiosity and a love for creating meaningful software.
-I have hands-on experience with both front-end and back-end technologies, allowing me to navigate seamlessly through the entire development process.
+I have hands-on experience with both front-end and back-end technologies, allowing me to navigate wit ease through the entire development process.

 ## **Tech Stack**